Online sellers and service providers

-Even if you did not hear from IRAS, you will still need to file a tax return if your total annual net trade income exceeded $6,000, or if your annual taxable income including your net trade income, was more than $22,000.
+Even if you do not hear from IRAS, you will still need to file a tax return if your total annual net trade income exceeded $6,000, or if your annual taxable income including your net trade income, was more than $22,000.

-For the purpose of determining if you need to file a tax return, your net income (gross income less deductible expenses) from online activities will be considered as part of net trade income.
+For the purpose of determining if you need to file a tax return, your net income (gross income less deductible expenses) from online activities will be considered as part of your net trade income.

 To file a tax return for your income earned in a year, login to myTax Portal from 1 March to 18 April each year.

 It is an offence if you fail to file your tax return by the due date.

 If you are filing your taxes for the very first time, write to IRAS by 1 March to activate your myTax Portal account.

 If you are operating your online activities under a registered company, please refer to New company start-up kit for more details.